errbufferoverfl/pearl-memory/README.md

 Check [Speech-to-text, text-to-speech, and translation Regions](https://docs.microsoft.com/en-au/azure/cognitive-services/speech-service/regions#speech-sdk) for the region short codes.

 6. Populate the `anki_search.csv` with the words you wish to turn into flash cards.
-You can use English or German words and Pearl Memory will handle the translation to and from their respective language, this isn't perfect and some phrases such as `der Lenz` may not be 100% accurate.
+You can use English or German words and Pearl Memory will handle the translation to and from their respective language.

 <!-- USAGE EXAMPLES -->
 ## Usage Examples